chrishumboldt/Rocket-Button/README.md

 ```

 #### Defaults
-You can also set or overwrite the Javascript options globally by altering the defaults.
+You can also overwrite the Javascript selector option globally by altering the defaults.
 To do so reference the defaults object property.
 For example:

 ```js
 Buttonplate.defaults.selector = '.new-button-class';